-The short and simple answer to question whether can a PCIe 4.0 device work in a PCIe 3.0 slot is a yes!
-Yes you can plug in a PCIe 4.0 device like a graphics card in a PCIe 3.0 slot.
+The short and simple answer to whether a PCIe 4.0 device can work in a PCIe 3.0 slot!
+So the answer is Yes, you can plug in a PCIe 4.0 device like a graphics card in a PCIe 3.0 slot.

 However, plugging in a newer-gen PCIe device in an older-gen PCIe slot can present bottlenecks.

-Hence, when plugging in a PCIe 4.0 device in a PCIe 3.0 slot on motherboard, you may have to sacrifice some performance.
-The performance drop you experience depends upon the PCIe device.
+Hence, when plugging in a PCIe 4.0 device in a PCIe 3.0 slot on the motherboard, you may have to sacrifice some performance.
+The performance drops in your experience depend upon the PCIe device.

 For instance, a PCIe 4.0 graphics card in PCIe 3.0 slot may experience only a marginal performance drop.
 A PCIe 4.0 NVMe SSD (aka Gen 4 SSDs) may see a significant performance drop when plugged into Gen 3.0 M.2 slot.

-In order to understand how a PCIe 4.0 graphics card can work in PCIe 3.0 slot, a basic understanding of the PCIe interface would help.
+To understand how a PCIe 4.0 graphics card can work in a PCIe 3.0 slot, a basic understanding of the PCIe interface would help.

 PCIe Interface and PCIe Version

 The PCIe interface consists of communication channels known as PCIe lanes.

-Different PCIe devices require a different amount of PCIe lanes depending upon how much data they generate.
+Different PCIe devices require separate lanes depending on how much data they generate.

-- The more lanes a slot has, the higher would be its overall bandwidth or transfer rate and thus would be able to carry more data.
+- The more lanes a slot has, the higher its overall bandwidth or transfer rate, and it could carry more data.

-- The newer the version of the PCIe lanes, the higher is the overall bandwidth.
+- The newer the version of the PCIe lanes, the higher the overall bandwidth.

 The version of the PCIe lanes has a significant impact on the amount of information each PCIe lane can carry.

-So much as so that with each newer PCIe version, the per lane transfer rate doubles.
+So with each newer PCIe version, the per-lane transfer rate doubles.

 The following table explains this:

 You can see that an x16 slot with 16 PCIe lanes if conforming to PCIe version 3.0, has a max transfer rate of 15.754 GB/s.

 The same slot conforming to version 4.0 has a max transfer rate of 31.508 GB/s.

-In other words, a PCIe 4.0 slot can accommodate devices that generate a much higher amount of data as compared to PCIe 3.0 slots.
+In other words, a PCIe 4.0 slot can accommodate devices that generate much more data than PCIe 3.0 slots.